sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.0 =
+* All keys and panic codes are now encrypted in the database, as they should be.
+* Panic codes are now based on your key.
+* Users find their settings in root level of the admin menu.
+* Only user roles with TFA activated see the admin menu item.
+* Nicer/cleaner UI for users.
+* Upgrade script for older installations.
+Must be executed by admin right after plugin update.
+Manually.
+* Refactored all code and made it class based.

 = 3.0.4 =
 Fixed a bug where a OTP could be used twice.